OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ###### MASVS L1+R

-- Mobile apps where IP protection is a business goal.
+- Mobile apps where Intellectual Property (IP) protection is a business goal.
 The resiliency controls listed in MASVS-R can be used to increase the effort needed to obtain the original source code and to impede tampering / cracking.

 - Gaming Industry: Games with an essential need to prevent modding and cheating, such as competitive online games.
-Cheating is an important issue in online games, as a large amount of cheaters leads to a disgruntled the player base and can ultimately cause a game to fail.
+Cheating is an important issue in online games, as a large amount of cheaters leads to a disgruntled player base and can ultimately cause a game to fail.
 MASVS-R provides basic anti-tampering controls to help increase the effort for cheaters.

 ###### MASVS L2+R

-- Financial Industry: Online banking apps that allow the user to move funds, where techniques code injection and instrumentation on compromised devices pose a risk.
+- Financial Industry: Online banking apps that allow the user to move funds, where techniques such as code injection and instrumentation on compromised devices pose a risk.
 In this case, controls from MASVS-R can be used to impede tampering, raising the bar for malware authors.

 - All mobile apps that, by design, need to store sensitive data on the mobile device, and at the same time must support a wide range of devices and operating system versions.
-In this case, resiliency controls can be used as an defense-in-depth measure to increase the effort for attackers aiming to extract the sensitive data.
+In this case, resiliency controls can be used as a defense-in-depth measure to increase the effort for attackers aiming to extract the sensitive data.